-Pyrethroid is a generic term for an organic compound that is commonly used in household pesticides.
-Permethrin is one type of pyrethroid, and it is used in agriculture as an insecticide, as a household pesticide, and also to prevent fleas and ticks.
+Pyrethroid is a generic term for an organic compound commonly used in household pesticides.
+Permethrin is one type of pyrethroid used in agriculture as an insecticide, as a household pesticide, and also to prevent fleas and ticks.
 It works by slowing down the nervous system through activation of the sodium channel.
 The FDA claims it is safe for humans and most mammals, with the exception of cats.

 I have been working on a series of posts about the detoxification pathways and the genes involved.
 Putting together the pieces, I wonder if problems in the detox pathway contribute to the link to ADHD.
-Funny thing –when looking at the UG/T enzymes and genetic polymorphisms, I had found out that cats lack this enzyme and that is why they can’t metabolize acetaminophen and, apparently, permethrin either.
+Funny thing –when looking at the UG/T enzymes and genetic polymorphisms, I found out cats lack this enzyme and that’s why they can’t metabolize acetaminophen and, apparently, permethrin either.
 Makes sense now that you can use a dog flea collar on a cat.